Terasology/Lost/README.md

 ### Find Books That Help You Continue Your Journey

-Find books thoughout your journey with clues and parts of the story.
+Find books to be your guide.

 ![Book of secrets](https://i.imgur.com/7Leuuni.png)